 Recommended Frequency: Post 1 to 2 Reels per day and 3 to 5 Stories per day.

-Primary KPI: Track engagement rate (views, comments, shares) and bookings via bio link clicks.
+Revenue indicator: Track engagement rate (views, comments, shares) and bookings via bio link clicks.

 One of the biggest barriers to booking laser hair removal is the perceived upfront cost.
 Patients see the price tag for 6 to 8 sessions and hesitate, even though they are already spending hundreds per year on waxing, razors, and shaving cream.